 *Labels!
 An essential if you don’t want all the stuff you just shopped for the end up in the lost and found.
 Label Land has lots of great (and really cute) options.
-There’s even labels for shoes.
-Plus use our exclusive coupon code for summer 2018: 15FORU to save 15% off your order!
+There are even labels for shoes.
 Some of our favorites include:

 —Stick and wear labels.
 These are great for items that are difficult to iron, like bathing suits.
 These are super convenient and they do not come off!